tonytvo/blog-generator/content/blog/prompt-engineer-guide/index.md

 # prompt examples

 - **detail outlined books, articles, etc...**
-  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections "# 📘 PART III — AUTHENTICATION ATTACKS
+  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections "## 6️⃣ Flaws in Session Management

----

-## 5️⃣ Authentication Mechanisms

-### 🔹 Weak Password Policies
+Session tokens must be:

-* Short passwords
+* Unpredictable
-* No rate limiting
+* Unique
-* No lockout
+* Properly expired

-### 🔹 Brute Force / Credential Stuffing

-Mitigation requires:
+* Bound to correct user

+Common flaws:

-* Rate limiting
+* Session fixation
-* IP throttling
+* Predictable tokens
-* CAPTCHA (weak defense)
+* Token leakage in URLs
+* Missing HTTPOnly flag
-* MFA"
+* Missing Secure flag

+Core principle:

+> Session management is equivalent to authentication."
   - second pass:
     - expand in much more details, with bold high-light quotes/phrases, in depth and more examples for "" please